Composting 101: How to Put Kitchen and Yard Waste to Work in Your Garden

 - Yard trimmings treated with pesticides.
 Chemicals might kill beneficial composting organisms.

 - Coal or charcoal ash.
 Either could contain substances that are harmful to plants.

 - Diseased or insect-ridden plants.
-These might survive the compost process only to be transferred back into your soil.
+These may survive the compost process only to be transferred back to your garden.

 - Pet waste.
 It could contain parasites, bacteria, or germs harmful to humans.